microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/allscopesensitivitylabels.md

 ---
 title: "allScopeSensitivityLabels resource type"
-description: "Specifies that sensitivity labels from any resource app in a permissionGrantPreApprovalPolicy are pre-approved for consent.
+description: "Specifies that sensitivity labels from any resource app in a permissionGrantPreApprovalPolicy are preapproved for consent.
 It can also be used to specify a matching rule in a permissiongrantconditionset in a permissiongrantpolicy to include or exclude a permission grant event"
 author: "yuhko-msft"
 ms.localizationpriority: medium
 ms.prod: "applications"